teambit/docs/docs/tutorials/bit-angular-tutorial.md

  $ npm run start
 ```

 The app is not yet changed.
-The Bit components are compiled by the bit compiler.
+That's because the Bit components are compiled by the bit compiler.
 In a separate terminal, run the `bit build` command to compile the changes.
 You should see that the compiler is installed:

 ```bash
 successfully installed the bit.envs/compilers/angular@0.1.2 compiler
 ```

-Followed by a successful compilation of all the files.
+That will be followed by a successful compilation of all of the files.

-Your angular project will refresh, and you can now see the changed component with the `view button`.
+Your angular project will refresh and you'll now see the changed component with the view button.

 > In a real project, it is recommended to commit those changes to your GitHub repository.

-### Export the changes
+### Export the Changes
-Next, export the changes done to the component back to bit.dev.
+Next, export the changes done to the component back to [bit.dev](https://bit.dev/).

 ```bash
 $ bit status